roberttaylor426/roberttaylor426.github.com/_posts/2015-02-03-dreyfus-model.md

 # Dr Benner's recommendations

 These issues represent significant missed opportunities.
-As Andy does in his book, I will tailor some of the recommendations made by Dr Benner to the nursing profession in the 1980s, for the software development industry:
+As Andy does in his book, I will tailor some of the recommendations made by Dr Benner for the nursing profession in the 1980s, for the software development industry today:

 <ul>
  <li>